wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-introduction/includes/3-when-to-use-viva-connections.md

 **Training and onboarding**

-:::image type="content" source="../media/Amber.png" alt-text="profile image of Amber with headshot and job title.":::Amber
-is a leader at Lamna Healthcare and manages a team of eight employees.
+:::image type="content" source="../media/amber.png" alt-text="Diagram showing profile of Amber with head shot and job title.":::Amber is a leader at Lamna Healthcare and manages a team of eight employees.
 As Lamna Healthcare has been rapidly growing its business in the past two years, her team has been growing and becoming more diverse.
 As a